programmernb-ctrl/rv_gui/README.md

 1. Go to the root directory of the resource

-2. Type following commands seperatly in the terminal
+2. Use the command that you need

 ```bash
 pnpm build - build server files